corda/corda/docs/source/corda-network/governance-guidelines.md

 change.
 Where these changes require participants in the Network to update to remain compatible, these changes will be subject to Governance Events.

-Changes to technical standards, such as network parameters, shall require formal design processes, and the Operator may choose to delegate technical due diligence to the Technical Advisory Committee prior to formally accepting a change to the technical standards.
+Changes to technical standards, such as some network parameters, shall require formal design processes, and the Operator may choose to delegate technical due diligence to the Technical Advisory Committee prior to formally accepting a change to the technical standards.